UniMath/agda-unimath/src/commutative-algebra.lagda.md

 # Commutative algebra

-## Files in the commutative algebra folder
+## Modules in the commutative algebra namespace

 ```agda
 module commutative-algebra where